loliksamuel/Prometheus-Grafana_exercise_01/README.md

 ![](./img/prometheus_graphs.png)

 ## Exercise
+c
 1. Add the cAdvisor exporter from https://github.com/google/cadvisor
-1. Add a MySQL container to docker-compose.yml
+2. Add a MySQL container to docker-compose.yml
-1. Add a MySQL exporter for Prometheus
+3. Add a MySQL exporter for Prometheus

 ## Expected Solution

 You should have a docker-compose.yml file that includes:

 - Prometheus
+- MySQL
+  exporters - # prometheus server takes help from various exporters to collect metrics (Pull mechanism) exapmles: Node Exporter, cadvisor, mysqlexporter etc...
 - Node Exporter
-- Grafana
-- cAdvisor
-- MySQL
+- cAdvisor # this exporter collect from  docker deamon the metrics of all running containers and send it to prometheus
 - MySQL Exporter

 All targets in http://localhost:9090/targets should be **UP** and **green**.

+#alert
+add alertmanager service to docker-compose.yaml
+ALERT: service_down
+expr: if node>0.5

 ## Docker Tips
 2 ui tools for docker: